 So far, so good.
 It could be tricky for clients with the following problems, because regularly it will hardly be possible, or only with great effort, to provide the following information.

-5. in addition, if you collect personal data about me from a source other than me, please provide me with all information about its origin in accordance with Article 14 of the GDPR.
+5. if you collect additional personal data about me from a source other than me, please provide me with any information about its origin in accordance with Article 14 of the GDPR.

-6. when making automated decisions about me, including profiling, whether or not based on Article 22 of the GDPR, please inform me of the basis for the logic involved in making such automated decisions and the significance and consequences of such processing.
+. if you make automated decisions about me, including profiling, whether or not on the basis of Article 22 of the GDPR, please inform me of the basis for the logic involved in making such automated decisions and the significance and consequences of such processing.

 And the other points hopefully hardly apply to anyone.
 It would probably be better if everything possible was done technically to avoid having to answer questions 7+ in the first place.